gabrosh/ape/README.md

 It was strongly inspired by the Vim and Kakoune text editors.

-It's intended to be used as a Swiss knife for structural text editing and log or trace file analysis.
+It's intended to be used as a Swiss knife for structural text editing and log or trace files analysis.
 It's not a replacement for an IDE or any established text editor you might use today.

 ## Highlights
 - Console oriented